WRITTEN BY MOLLY | EVERYTHINGSHIHTZU.COM

 Dogs are prone to health issues just like humans, so pet parents need to know what to look out for and how to respond.

-We want to highlight the most common Shih Tzu dog health problems you need to know about.
+We want to highlight the most common Shih Tzu breed health problems you need to know about.

 Keep in mind that when we say common we do not mean that every Shih Tzu will experience these issues, but that if your Shih Tzu does have an issue, it will likely be one of the following:

 Shih Tzu are a brachycephalic dog breed.
-This means that they have shorter snouts and flatter faces than other breeds of dog.
+This means that they have shorter snouts and flatter faces than other breeds of dogs.

 The flattened shape of the face is known to cause some issues, such as snoring, snorting, and overheating.